Murder of the Notorious B.I.G.: Shooting

+Aftermath

 Wallace's autopsy report was released to the public in December 2012, fifteen years after his death.
 According to the report, three of the four shots were not fatal.
-The first bullet hit his left forearm and traveled down to his wrist; the second hit him in the back, missing all vital organs, and exited through his left shoulder; and the third hit his left thigh and exited through his inner thigh.
-The report said that the third bullet struck "the left side of the scrotum, causing a very shallow, 3/8 in linear laceration."
-The fourth bullet was fatal, entering through his right hip and striking several vital organs, including his colon, liver, heart, and the upper lobe of his left lung, before stopping in his left shoulder area.
+The first bullet hit his left forearm and traveled down to his wrist, the second hit him in the back, missing all vital organs and exiting through his left shoulder, and the third hit his left thigh and exited through his inner thigh.
+The report specified that the third bullet struck "the left side of the scrotum, causing a very shallow, 3/8 in linear laceration."
+The fourth bullet was fatal, entering through Wallace's right hip and striking several vital organs, including his colon, liver, heart and the upper lobe of his left lung before stopping in his left shoulder area.

-Wallace's death was mourned by fellow hip hop artists and fans worldwide.
-Rapper Nas felt at the time that Wallace's death, along with that of Tupac Shakur, "was nearly the end of rap."
+Wallace's death was mourned by fellow hip-hop artists and fans worldwide.
+American rapper Nas felt that Wallace's death, along with that of Shakur, "was nearly the end of rap."